 From March 2021 to March 2023 Managing Director of the notified prequalification body HAWE-Systems GmbH in Röthenbach.

-Now as a "retired manager", various freelance activities, including consulting for patient portals in discharge management, age-appropriate neighbourhood projects and patient rights, participation and self-determination.
+Now as a "retired manager", various freelance activities, including consulting for patient portals in discharge management, age-appropriate residential projects (AAL), validation of GPT models and information extraction for GPT models.

 Member of Transparency International Deutschland e.V., Berlin since 2015.